awsdocs/aws-cdk-guide/v2/constructs.md

 In C\#, these properties are represented by types defined as inner classes of the L1 construct\.
 For example, the optional property `CorsConfiguration` of a `CfnBucket` requires a wrapper of type `CfnBucket.CorsConfigurationProperty`\.
 Here we are defining `CorsConfiguration` on a `CfnBucket` instance\.

 ```
-var bucket = new CfnBucket(this, "MyBucket", new CfnBucketProps
+var bucket = new CfnBucket(this, "amzn-s3-demo-bucket", new CfnBucketProps
 {
-    BucketName = "MyBucket",
+    BucketName = "amzn-s3-demo-bucket",
     CorsConfiguration = new CfnBucket.CorsConfigurationProperty
     {
         CorsRules = new object[] {